 Tennis Court – Rackets and balls available to borrow from the hotel during opening hours (deposit required).
 The court also has lighting for those all-important night matches.

-Bush Walking/ Self-Guided History – whilst there are no designated bush walking paths, the banks of the Wilson River provide a scenic walk, with amazing photographic opportunities and picturesque and long lasting sunsets.
-A Short pamphlet on the History of the township of Noccundra is available at the bar, along with history scrapbooks and memorabilia for perusal.
+Bush Walking – whilst there are no designated bush walking paths, the banks of the Wilson River provide a scenic walk, with amazing photographic opportunities and picturesque and long lasting sunsets.

 FOR HIRE – Channel Country Kayak’s are available to hire from the Hotel.
 Day and Half Day rates.
 CCK also have Yabby pots and fishing buckets to hire (no bait)

-- 142km South-East of Thargomindah, an easy drive on a well maintained bitumen road.
+- 142km South-West of Thargomindah, an easy drive on a well-maintained bitumen road.

-- 220km North of Tibooburra, NSW via the Warri Gate Road, a gravel road that is generally ok but we recommend caution is taken with non-4WD vehicles and those towing to minimise the possibility of damage.
+- 220km North of Tibooburra, NSW via the Silver City Hightway (NSW) and Warri Gate Road (QLD), a gravel road that is generally ok but we recommend caution is taken with non-4WD vehicles and those towing to minimise the possibility of damage.
 This road can be closed due to wet weather so please check local road reports or ring prior to travelling

 - 180km South of Eromanga via sealed roads